-Any changes to boundaries, geographic zones, or assignment rules after implementation of the Student Assignment Plan require Board action.
+Per the Student Assignment Transition Plan, any changes to boundaries, geographic zones, feeder patterns, or assignment rules after implementation of the Student Assignment Plan require Board action.

 Board Policy No. 2200, Equitable Access to Programs and Services, states, "It is the policy of the Seattle School Board that programs and services be developed, replicated, and placed in support of district-wide academic goals that address systemic needs and support quality education for all students within the context of the current student assignment plan."